knpwrs/knpwrs.github.io/about.md

 ### Volunteer Work

-#### Tech Team Lead
+#### Technical Director

 ##### ExcelChurch &middot; Leominster, MA

+* Designed and implemented live production setup using ProPresenter, Reaper, Lightkey, and Wirecast.
+* Set up electronic drums to trigger sounds with [Superior Drummer] and set up external MIDI controller running through the drums to control click tracks, backing tracks, lights, projection, and recording.
 * Weekly setup and teardown of professional A/V equipment including sound, recording, and projection.
-* Set up electronic drums to trigger sounds from [Superior Drummer] and set up external MIDI controller running through the drums to control click tracks and backing tracks as well as automate the rest of our A/V setup (projection, lights, recording, etc).
-Entire MIDI chain runs over ethernet to back of house.
-* Designed system for live broadcast and overflow projection.
 * See [full setup diagram][excel-setup].

 ### Education